 - Avoid crowds and busy places

-- Wear a facemask when using Dutch public transport
+- Wear a facemask in indoor public places

 Do you think you have corona?

 - Call 0800-1202